Palawan declares state of calamity

-PUERTO PRINCESA CITY, Palawan — Following a week of continuous torrential rains induced by the enhanced southwest monsoon, which badly devastated numerous towns and displaced thousands of families, Palawan's Provincial Board declared a state of calamity over the whole province on Tuesday, 24 September.
+PUERTO PRINCESA CITY, Palawan — Following a week of continuous torrential rains induced by the enhanced southwest monsoon, which badly devastated numerous towns and displaced thousands of families, Palawan's Provincial Board declared the whole province in a state of calamity on Tuesday.

 This declaration followed a recommendation from the Provincial Disaster Risk Reduction and Management Council (PDRRMC), which approved a resolution on 23 September.